 Next prize draw is Dec.
 20th, 2017 and we’ll be giving $7,500 to the #10 Charities with the most votes with thanks to UBank, Australia’s online only bank.

 Our Giving Circle can support Children and Youth Charities

 How it Works:

-- Our next prize draw is October 15th, 2017.
-The 10 Charities with the most votes will share in $2,500 plus all Charities with 30+ monthly donors will share in $10,000.
+- Our next prize draw is Dec 20th, 2017.
+The #10 Charities with the most votes will share in $7,500 including $3,000 to the Charity in Position #1.
 See the leaderboard for more details.